nextcloud/appstore/docs/developer.rst

     * optional
     * must contain a php class which implements OCP\Settings\ISettings and returns the form to render for the global settings area settings/admin-section
     * optional
+    * must contain a php class which implements OCP\Settings\ISection and returns data to render navigation entries in the global settings area settings/personal
+    * optional
+    * must contain a php class which implements OCP\Settings\ISettings and returns the form to render for the global settings area settings/personal-section
+    * optional
     * must contain a php class which implements OCP\Settings\ISection and returns data to render navigation entries in the global settings area navigations